 Lively Fabrik is a Web-based general-purpose end-user programming environment.
 Based on the Lively Kernel, Lively Fabrik extends the ideas of the original Fabrik system by empowering end-users to create interactive Web content entirely within their Web browsers.
-Web applications created with Lively Fabrik typically combine Web sources, data manipulation, and interactive user interface elements.
-The result can be a Mashups, but due to the powerful underlaying system, any general-purpose application.
+Web applications created with Lively Fabrik typically combine Web sources, data manipulation, and interactive user interface elements into Meshups, but can be, due to the powerful underlaying system, any general-purpose application.
 Connecting components with wires and scripting components is all that is needed to do so.